 Read also: How Are Rings Sized?

-How To Get The Best Deal When Buying Vintage Rings Online?
+How to Get the Best Deal When Buying Vintage Rings Online

 I've touched on a number of different ways and benefits that will help you when buying antique engagement rings online.
 Here's a quick recap.

-- Avoid active lifestyles with vintage settings
+- Avoid excessive physical activities with vintage settings.

-- Save money by choosing unbranded vintage
+- Save money by choosing unbranded vintage.

-- Only size up or down one size
+- Only size up or down one size.

-- Choose vintage settings that don't have diamonds too far down the shank
+- Choose vintage settings that don't have diamonds too far down the shank.

-- Make sure to check your ring for loose stones
+- Make sure to check your ring for loose stones.

-- Make note of the return policy just in case it can't be resized
+- Make note of the return policy just in case it can't be resized.

 - Choose a retailer with a warranty that covers routine maintenance like retipping prongs or rhodium plating.